How to Install sysPass Password Manager on Ubuntu

 sudo apt install apache2

-Enable Apache to start automatically with your system:
+Next, enable Apache to start automatically when your system boots up:

 sudo systemctl enable --now apache2

-Open your web browser and go to your server’s IP address to verify it works.
+Open your web browser and navigate to your server’s IP address to check that Apache is running correctly.

 Install the MariaDB database server

-sysPass needs a database to hold your data.
-We use MariaDB database server for this:
+sysPass needs a database to store your information.
+We’ll use the MariaDB database server for this:

 sudo apt install mariadb-server